Rašćani, Tomislavgrad: Religion

 The village belongs to the Catholic Parish of Kongora.
 The parish is part of the Deanery of Duvno and the Diocese of Mostar-Duvno.

 In 1891, the local Serb population erected an Eastern Orthodox church on the nearby tumulus and dedicated it to the Assumption of Mary.
-The church was 'raised to the heavens' during the Bosnian War on 9 April 1992, after the discovery that local Serbs were storing weaponry in the underground chamber of the church.
+The church was destroyed during the Bosnian War on 9 April 1992, after the discovery that local Serbs were storing weaponry in the underground chamber of the church.
 A new church was built on its location and consecrated in 2020.
 The church belongs to the Parish of Duvno, which is part of the Eparchy of Zahumlje and Herzegovina.

 Education

 In 1909, a building for the four-grade elementary school was erected in the neighbouring village of Mandino Selo, just between it and Rašćani.
 The first school year was 1911/12.
 This school is still attended by the children from Rašćani.
 As of 1948, the children would continue their higher education at the Lower Real Gymnasium, which had four grades.

 After the educational reform in 1958, elementary education had eight grades, while higher education had four grades.
 Thus the eight-grades elementary school was established in Duvno, which was attended by the children from Rašćani after they finished the four-grade elementary school in Mandino Selo.
 From the school year 1963/64, they attended the fifth grade at the school in Kongora.
 From the school year 1971/72, when the school in Kongora gained the right to become an eight-grades school, to 1979/80, the children from Rašćani finished the eighth grade in Kongora.
 However, after 1979/80, they attended the eight-grades school in Duvno.